HungYipNTT/axet-gaia-demo/gaia-backend-demo-prompt.md

 - All entity classes should reside in "com.sportfash.data.entities" package.
 - All product subclasses should reside in "com.sportfash.data.entities.product" package.
 - All repo classes should reside in "com.sportfash.data.repo" package.
-- Following search functions has to be provided by the new repository classes, and should use native SQL to enhance the performance:
+- Following search functions have to be provided by the CURD JPA repository classes, and should use native SQL to enhance the performance:
     - Customer: search by email, contact no, and card no.
     - Customer: keyword search for customer's full name, address.
     - Product: search by band, category.